What Is Gestalt Therapy, And How Can Gestalt Therapists Help Your Mental Health?

 Empty chair

 The Empty Chair method is probably one of the best-known techniques used in Gestalt therapy.
-This method aims to facilitate dialogue between you and others or between different parts of your personality.
+The empty chair technique aims to facilitate dialogue between you and others or between different parts of your personality.
 The therapist places two chairs facing each other.
-One chair represents you or your personality, and the other represents somebody else or an opposing part of your personality.
+One empty chair represents you or your personality, and the other represents somebody else or an opposing part of your personality.
 You may be guided to alternate roles and swap chairs as you do so.

-The therapist's role is sometimes to observe as the dialogue develops, or they may suggest sentences to say or tell you when to change chairs.
+The therapist's role during the empty chair technique is sometimes to observe as the dialogue develops, or they may suggest sentences to say or tell you when to change chairs.
 They may also call your attention to what you say or ask you to exaggerate certain words or actions.
 The purpose is to elicit emotional responses or conflicts so that these can be resolved.

 Getty/Luis Alvarez